Northeast Ohio Science and Engineering Fair

 This page is designed primarily to help you find answers to your questions about science and engineering fair projects ranging from before starting your project all the way up to applying for and attending the Northeast Ohio Science and Engineering Fair.
 On this page you will find links to areas to help you plan your project as well as links to rules and regulations and other valuable information you will need prior to attending the Fair.

-A great source of help and ideas is the "Elements of a Successful Project" section in the Student Handbook.
+A great source of help and ideas is the “Elements of a Successful Project” section in the Student Handbook.
 Follow the handbook link below.
+You can also search the web for ideas or visit the Great Lakes Science Center or the Cleveland Museum of Natural History to be inspired and to perhaps get a few ideas for a project.
 Also at various times during the school year, successful science fair projects from the previous year may be viewed at the Great Lakes Science Center.

-The Board of Directors wish you well with your project and hope you continue towards a career in science or engineering.
-Use the following links to access additional information.
+The Board of Directors of the Northeastern Ohio Science and Engineering Fair Directors wish you success with your project and hope you continue towards a career in a STEM related area of interest.
+Use the links below to access additional information.

 Getting Started